Spoofardio/utilities/docker-redo/README.md

 ```
 Optional Arguments:
 ```
-Name: the name of the container. default value is `redoContainer`
+NAME: the name of the container. default value is `redoContainer`
 ARGS: the docker run arguments. default value is `-d`
 ```